 - In-house presentations on request to debrief participants on their results and discuss their implications for the organisation

-All of our clients also receive invitations to our regular Insight events which give wider insight into issues from our research.
+All of our clients also receive invitations to our regular Insight events, which provide an invaluable look into issues from our research.

 Get in touch with our parliamentary team at AAPM@nfpsynergy.net or by calling 0207 426 8888 for more details or to see some sample results.